EmbeddedCat/EmbeddedCat.github.io/aboutme.md

 subtitle:
 ---

-Hello, welcome to my personal website.
-My name is Constantinos, I'm an undergraduate student at the University of Piraeus and the field that interested me the most is embedded systems.
-This field requires two pieces of knowledge, first, you have to know about computer architecture, and second is that you must know low-level programming.
-For those reasons, I'm studying computer architecture at the university and I focused mainly on low-level programming languages, such as C/C++ and Rust.
-Also, I found it very interesting to study the ways that embedded systems may be vulnerable and how to secure them.
-That's it, that's my introduction, I hope that you will find interesting projects in my GitHub account.
-Contact me if there is any problem or if you want any collaboration.
-Have a good day/night.
+Hello and welcome to my personal website!
+My name is Constantinos, and I'm an undergraduate student at the University of Piraeus.
+My primary interest lies in embedded systems, a field that demands a solid understanding of computer architecture and low-level programming.

+At the university, I focus on studying computer architecture and mastering low-level programming languages such as C, C++, and Assembly.
+Within the field of embedded systems, I'm particularly interested in the concept of reliability.

+Feel free to browse through my projects on GitHub.
+If you have any questions or are interested in collaborating, don't hesitate to contact me.